 After state testing is over, it can be difficult to keep 3rd grade, 4th grade, and 5th grade students engaged.
 As the weather starts getting nicer, students begin to get spring fever.
-They know the end of the school year (find end of the year ideas here) is in approaching, and student motivation can dwindle.
+They know the end of the school year is fast approaching, and student motivation can dwindle.

 The time after testing, however, is a great time to try some new things.
 Usually teachers are given a little more freedom at the end of the year.
 Without the pressure and time crunch that testing brings, you have more time to complete longer activities or projects.

 Below are 17 different ideas to keep students engaged and learning after testing is done.
 Some of the links below are affiliate links for Amazon.

 17 Ways to Keep Students Motivate After Testing